acomaviation/aerobid-legal-docs/cookie_policy.md

 Preference cookies are used by ACOM to remember your preferences and to recognize you when you return to our Platform.

-For more information and to update your preferences, please see the _Preferences_ section in your AeroBid account _Settings_.

 #### Analytics Cookies

 Analytics cookies help us understand how visitors interact with our Platform.
 We use those cookies in a number of different ways, including: